 Persons with Conflicting Conditions

-Individuals with medical conditions or other circumstances that are adversely impacted by the presence of a service animal should communicate with the Executive Director of Human Resources or the appropriate Deans designated above, as applicable.
+Individuals with medical conditions or other circumstances that are adversely impacted by the presence of a service animal should communicate with the Executive Director of Human Resources or the appropriate Administrator designated above, as applicable.

 Revised August 10, 2016 to update titles of designated administrators to handle student disability matters.